ccleaud/ProgressABL-for-Notepad-plusplus/readme.md

 A recent version of [Notepad++](http://notepad-plus-plus.org/) is required (one of those supporting the [User Defined Language](http://udl20.weebly.com/ "User Defined Language")).

 2.
-An XML delta-file to make Notepad++ able to detect Progress | OpenEdge functions, procedures, external procedures, event triggers and even AppBuilder sections.
+An XML delta-file to make Notepad++ able to detect Progress ABL functions, procedures, external procedures, event triggers and even AppBuilder sections.

 Syntax highlighter features
 ---------------------------
-- keywords (many OpenEdge keywords are recognized and classified in 2 colors: statements and methods/properties)
+- keywords (many ABL keywords are recognized and classified in statements and methods/properties)
 - comments
 - nested comments (yes, Progress can do this)
 - strings